 5. Don’t forget the Salt!

 I have found that many people think they aren’t good cooks partly because they don’t use enough salt.
 This is probably the foundation of kitchen basics in my book.
 Salt adds flavor, but unfortunately it gets a bad rap.
-This article explains it all.
-When you are using salt in home-cooking, you should realize that even if you oversalt your food, you are probably still only using a percentage of what you would be eating in processed or restaurant food.
+This article about salt explains it all.
+When you are using salt in home cooking, you should realize that even if you oversalt your food, you are probably still only using a percentage of what you would be eating in processed or restaurant food.
 Have you seen some sodium contents on soup cans?

-Here are some salt tips:
+– Here are some salt tips:

 1. Buy some quality salt.
-For example, I use Kosher salt for most of my cooking, salting water for pasta, soups, salads, Koshering meats, etc. Kosher salt is “less salty” than regular table salt, so it will take some time to get used to how much to use.
-Then I use Maldon Sea Salt, or REAL SALT (brand) for use in uncooked dishes, and in the salt shaker.
-You wouldn’t think it’s true, but all salt tastes differently.
-Do your own taste tests and see which one you prefer.
-Americans don’t put salt on their salad because the dressings are salty, but if you use plain oil and vinegar, you need salt, or your salad will taste “flat.”
+For example, I use Diamond Crystal Kosher salt for most of my cooking, salting water for pasta, soups, salads, Koshering meats, etc. Diamond Crystal Kosher salt is “less salty” than regular table salt, so it will take some time to get used to how much to use.
+Then I use Maldon Sea Salt, or REAL SALT (brand) for use in uncooked dishes.
+I have one salt shaker for table use that is filled with iodized salt (but a good quality brand, not Morton.)
 As an added bonus, REAL SALT contains necessary minerals that other salts do not provide.

 2. Use enough salt.
 Unless you have a medical reason not to use salt, especially if you start doing more home-cooking and eating less processed food and restaurant food, there’s no reason to leave your food tasteless.
 If you are unsure how much to add, just add a little at a time, tasting for the right flavor.
 This is a skill which is acquired, so just keep at it and you’ll learn, just like anything else.